 How does the National Interest Waiver differ from the regular EB-2 category?

-The National Interest Waiver (NIW) waives the labor certification requirement for foreign nationals, allowing self-petitioning for a Green Card without employer sponsorship.
+The National Interest Waiver (NIW) waives the labor certification requirement for foreign nationals, allowing an applicant to self petition for a Green Card without employer sponsorship.

 The regular EB-2 Visa requires labor certification and employer sponsorship.